Top blog articles

 6. Setting up appliances

 An island is the perfect place for your cooktop, oven, and sink.
-It makes your kitchen super efficient.
+It makes your kitchen super-efficient.
 However, it requires a lot of planning.
 Installing a vent hood, putting a sink, appliances such as a dishwasher or garbage disposal — can be expensive and time-consuming.

-Whether it’s remodeling or new construction, a peninsula keeps the triangle flow of movement efficient — and still add extra storage space.
+Whether it’s remodeling or new construction, a peninsula keeps the triangle flow of movement efficient — and still adds extra storage space.
 You can supply electricity to your gadgets directly from a wall.
 No need to pass the wiring through the floor.

-7. Resale Value
+7. Resale value

 When installing a kitchen island or peninsula — do remember that neither of them will make a significant difference when it comes to a return-on-investment for your house.
 They may add to the aesthetics of your home — an island giving it an open look and a peninsula making it more functional — but they do not add to the resale value of your property.
 An island, however, may be a tad more popular with new-age buyers so might help you sell your house faster.